Ah, it’s dog massage day. A great recipe for a healthy and happy dog.

 Gage is going to get a relaxing massage

-In this video, Certified Trainer and Massage Specialist Melanie Phillips demonstrates massage on her dog Gauge.
+In this video, Certified Trainer and Massage Specialist Melanie Phillips demonstrates on her dog Gauge.

 If you want to learn more about dog massage check with your local veterinarian for any courses being offered near you.
-There are more and more of these popping up due to an increased interest in massage.
+There are more and more of these popping up due to an increased interest in this type of natural therapy.
 In addition, you could also consider an online course.

 Pet Massage Products